joshydavid/brew-intelligence/backend/README.md

 - Track your personal coffee beans—log roast dates, origin details, and freshness reminders to keep every cup at its peak.
 - Chat with Brew Intelligence to get real-time support guidance, from dialing in espresso to troubleshooting your pour-over.

-## Frontend Tech Stack
+## Backend Tech Stack

+- Java Spring Boot
+- PostgreSQL
-- React
+- Redis
-- Next.js
+- Amazon Web Services
-- Shadcn UI
+- Swagger UI (API Documentation)
-- Tailwind CSS

 ## Getting Started